List of Hugo video games: Hugo: Game Factory

-Originally titled Hugo Spielewerkstatt (other titles include Hugo: Fabryka Gier in Poland), it is a simple 2D platform game creator developed by Krea Medie and originally published by UIG Entertainment in December 2010.
+Originally titled Hugo Spielewerkstatt (other titles include Hugo: Fabryka Gier in Poland), it is a 2D platform game creator developed by Krea Medie and originally published by UIG Entertainment in December 2010.

 Hugo: The Adventure with English

 An educational video game for Windows originally published in Russia by MediaHouse.
 A Polish version was released by Cenega as Hugo: Przygoda z angielskim.

 Hugo: The Adventure with English 2

 A Russian educational video game for Windows published by MediaHouse.

 Hugo: De Första Tecknen

-Swedish title of the video game published by Krea Medie for Windows in 2010 (Finnish title: Hugo: Ensimmäiset Merkit).
+A Swedish video game published by Krea Medie for Windows in 2010 (Hugo: Ensimmäiset Merkit in Finland).

 Hugo: Utmaningen i Tornet

-Swedish title of a platform game published by Krea Medie for Weindows in 2010 (Finnish title: Hugo: Tornin Arvoitus).
+A Swedish platform game published by Krea Medie for Windows in 2010 (Hugo: Tornin Arvoitus in Finland).